joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/08/15/us/california-redistricting-maps-released.html

 **The Cubs and Pete Crow-Armstrong want you to believe everything is fine**\
-`Pete Crow-Armstrong's MVP campaign continues to lose steam as the Cubs went from tied for first place to eight games behind Milwaukee.`\
+`“It’s been an interesting two weeks, but we’re fine," Crow-Armstrong said as his MVP campaign continues to lose steam.`\
 https://nytimes.com/athletic/6556597/2025/08/15/pete-crow-armstrong-chicago-cubs-playoff/

 **Dodgers place Max Muncy on injured list with right oblique strain**\